-When you see "antimicrobial," "antibacterial" or "antiseptic" on the label of a bottle of mouthwash, it's important to understand that those words aren't just there to impress you.
-They do have particular meanings.
-The Centers for Disease Control and Prevention defines antimicrobial products as those that are designed to kill or inactivate various kinds of microbes, which include fungi, bacteria, parasites and viruses.
+When you see "antimicrobial," "antibacterial," or "antiseptic" on the label of a bottle of mouthwash, it's essential to understand that these words carry distinct meanings.
+The Centers for Disease Control and Prevention (CDC) defines antimicrobial products as those designed to eliminate or inactivate various microbes, encompassing fungi, bacteria, parasites, and viruses.

-Antibacterial agents (also known as antibiotics) kill, slow down or inactivate bacteria specifically.
-As Merck Manuals explains, the terms "antibacterial" and "antibiotic" are often used interchangeably.
-In the most technical sense, antibiotics are antimicrobial agents derived from bacteria or molds rather than other microorganisms.
-Antibiotics are designed to treat an active infection in or on the body, as the Microbiology Society points out, and they can be given topically or systemically.
+Antibacterial agents, also known as antibiotics, are a type of antimicrobial agent specifically designed to eliminate, slow down, or inactivate bacteria.
+Merck Manuals explains that "antibacterial" and "antibiotic" are often used interchangeably.
+In the strictest sense, antibiotics are antimicrobial agents derived from bacteria or moulds rather than other microorganisms.
+Antibiotics are intended to treat an active infection in or on the body, as the Microbiology Society points out, and they can be administered topically or systemically.

-If you see antimicrobial, antibacterial or antiseptic listed on a bottle of mouthwash, you can be confident that the rinse is designed to inhibit microbes that could be harmful to your oral health.
+So, if you come across the terms antimicrobial, antibacterial, or antiseptic on a bottle of mouthwash, rest assured that the rinse is formulated to inhibit microorganisms that could be harmful to oral health.

-With so many mouthwash options out there, how can you choose the one that is right for you?
-It's helpful to talk to your dentist about using mouthwash if you are feeling any confusion.
-They can recommend a suitable mouthwash for your particular concerns, whether it's gum disease, dry mouth or bad breath.
-In some cases, a prescription mouthwash with antimicrobial properties might be your best option.
+With so many mouthwash options available, how to choose the one that is right for you?
+It is helpful to consult with a dental professional about using mouthwash if you feel confused.
+They can recommend a suitable mouthwash for specific conditions like gum disease, dry mouth, or bad breath.
+In some cases, a prescription antimicrobial mouthwash may be the best option.

-If you aren't as concerned with preventing gum disease, you may still benefit from using mouthwash.
-As the ADA outlines, mouthwash can help to improve your breath and reduce your risk of tooth decay.
+If not particularly concerned with preventing gum disease, one may still benefit from using mouthwash.
+As outlined by the ADA, mouthwash can help improve the breath and reduce the risk of tooth decay.

 Tips for Using Any Type of Mouthwash